Hack4Krak/TasksTemplate/docs/DEPLOYMENT.md

 toolbox services ps
 ```

-If some feature is not supported by our toolbox, you can use `docker` commands instead.
+If our toolbox does not support some feature, you can use `podman` commands instead.